The Art Of The Quit: The 7 Foundational Beliefs You Must Hold Before You Quit Your Job And Get Paid To Be You

 Season 2 of Tiny Home Adventure launched with GoPro as a sponsor.

 More projects followed.
-He built a real business as a creator, adventurer, and storyteller.
-Ten years later, he’s still going—traveling the world, working with companies like Ford, GoPro, and Outside TV, and filming new content with his dog, Kicker.
+Ten years in, he’s built a real business as a creator, adventurer, and storyteller.
+And he’s still going—traveling the world, working with companies like Ford, GoPro, and Outside TV, and filming new content with his dog, Kicker.

 But that’s not the point.